r9y9/deepvoice3_pytorch/README.md

 ### Multi-speaker model

-Currently VCTK is the only supported dataset for building a multi-speaker model.
+VCTK and NIKL are supported dataset for building a multi-speaker model.

+#### VCTK
 Since some audio samples in VCTK have long silences that affect performance, it's recommended to do phoneme alignment and remove silences according to [vctk_preprocess](vctk_preprocess/).

 Once you have phoneme alignment for each utterance, you can extract features by: